Use of publicly owned property for affordable housing

 Beyond identifying and prioritizing surplus properties for the creation of affordable housing, cities should consider other opportunities for new residential development on publicly-owned land.
 This approach may include looking at existing sites that will continue to be used for their current purpose but could be developed more intensively—such as low density buildings where additional floors could be added or surface parking lots adjacent to public buildings that could be redeveloped as housing that includes structured parking for both the residents and the adjacent public building —as well as new public projects where affordable housing units could be incorporated.
 For example, some cities have had success developing affordable housing on top of fire stations or public libraries.
 Others co-locate affordable housing and healthcare facilities; a strategy that may be particularly helpful for units targeting high-needs populations.

 Once available sites have been identified, the department of housing typically issues a request for proposals (RFP).
-The RFP should clearly state affordability expectations, including the income level(s) to be served and the required duration of the affordability period, preferences for serving special populations (e.g., seniors, families, formerly homeless individuals, etc.), and any other terms under which the property, or development rights, are offered.
+The RFP should clearly state approximate or anticipated density and unit count, affordability expectations including the income level(s) to be served and the required duration of the affordability period, preferences for serving special populations (e.g., seniors, families, formerly homeless individuals, etc.), and any other terms under which the property, or development rights, are offered.

 In some cases, cities give affordable housing developers priority access at a fair market price, without any additional incentives or discounts.
 This approach helps non-profit and mission-driven developers avoid competition with for-profit developers who are able bid up the price, but in many high cost cities that may not be enough to make affordable housing economically viable, particularly if the housing is targeted on very low-income families.
 To overcome this challenge, many cities offer surplus or underutilized property at a discounted price or with access to low-cost financing when used for affordable housing, allowing the swift development of high-quality affordable housing units with less initial financial burden.